monstergdc/MonsterDelphiComponents/README.md

 NOTES:
 - they may not be *YET* crossplatform (but should work on Windows),
-- they were never tested wi Delphi > BDS 2016,
+- they were never tested with Delphi > BDS 2016,
-- thay may no longer work with Delphi since I only care for Lazarus now
+- they may no longer work with Delphi since I only care for Lazarus now

 ![ide](/ide.png?raw=true "IDE")